Hentioe/irir/README.md

 ## Notes

 * Missing one size parameter will preserve the aspect ratio
-* No size parameter will retain the original size (But usually compresses the file size)
+* No size parameter will preserve the original size (But usually compresses the file size)